The-Animonculory/Modding-Resources/DynDOLOD.md

 Click `browse` and navigate to where your xLodgen output folder is.
 Select the folder and press `Generate`.
 If a prompt appears asking if you wish to overwrite, press `Yes`.
 Allow the tool to run and do its work.
 Once it is done, it will offer you the option to zip the output. say "Yes" and let it zip the folder.
 Once it has finished zipping it will say "All Done!" and you can the close the program.

 Navigate to where your xLodgen output folder is and create a zip folder of it if it is not zipped.
 Press the `Add mod from file` button and navigate to where your zipped xLodGen output is.
 Press the `open` button and install it as a new mod.
 Activate the mod and then deactivate `SSE-Terrain-Tamriel` and any other mods that you activated for the xLodGen process.

+If you are generating grass lods, now is the time to start following [our guide on the process](https://github.com/The-Animonculory/Modding-Resources/blob/main/Grass%20Lods.md).

 ### TexGen
 Run TexGenx64 and Allow the tool to load your mods and then choose the following settings.
 Note the output path as to where TexGen is sending the output.